The Museum of the International Red Cross and Crescent, Geneva

 The recorded commentary doesn’t help.
 Like most of Geneva so far, this woman speaks with detached control, an internationally neutral accent that I can’t place.

 “We are not here to pass judgement,” she says, as she ushers me downstairs into the darkness.
-A sapphire neon stripe encloses shattered slate and ancient texts on taut tarpaulins that hang suspended in the air.
+A neon stripe encloses shattered slate and wires suspend taut texts in the air.
 By unearthing records from Confucius to Islam, the Red Cross illustrates that care for human life has “been a constant theme of all civilisations.”

 At the time, Dunant worked as a Geneva-based businessman.
 He returned from the bloody fields of northern Italy, haunted by what he had seen and subsequently campaigned to “formulate some international principle, sanctioned by a convention, inviolate in character, which, once approved and ratified, might serve as the basis for societies for the relief of the wounded.”